 Reference Potential Measure Provisional Timescale 1 Travel Plan Co-ordinator Appoint at least 3 months prior to first occupation.
-Employed for the lifetime of the Travel Plan (2 years following final occupation, unless targets are not met in which case this may be extended) 2 Residents Travel Information Packs Provided upon Occupation 3 Sustainable Travel Vouchers Offered upon occupation and provided within one month of application form submission 4 Personalised Travel Planning Provided within one month of Occupation 5 Provision of Secure Cycle Storage and Parking Prior to occupation 6 Adult Cycle Training Following occupation, as required 7 Promotion of sustainable travel to schools through liaison with local school TPCs Prior to and upon occupation 8 Provision of car sharing buddy scheme and walking bus buddy scheme Prior to and upon occupation 9 Travel Information Notice Boards / Social Media Group Upon occupation 10 Encourage Residents to register with Car Share website Upon occupation 11 Sales Staff Training Sales Staff to be trained by TPC prior to sale commencement; sales staff to implement training at each sale on an ongoing basis 12 Annual Residents' Travel Newsletter One year after first occupation and then annually thereafter 13 Broadband Provision Infrastructure for broadband access will be provided to facilitate remote home working, home shopping & home entertainment 14 Provision of a Sustainable Travel Corridor connecting to Park Farm To be agreed with SGC
+Employed for the lifetime of the Travel Plan (2 years following final occupation, unless targets are not met in which case this may be extended) - SGC to implement, manage and monitor FTP (to be secured by S106) 2 Residents Travel Information Packs Provided upon Occupation 3 Smarter Travel Vouchers Value to be decided, and vouchers to be offered upon occupation and provided within one month of application form submission.
+Uptake to be maximised to 80% through marketing and recycling to second and third occupants.
+4 Personalised Travel Planning Provided within one month of Occupation 5 Provision of Secure Cycle Storage and Parking Prior to occupation 6 Adult Cycle Training/Cycle Training Days Following occupation, as required 7 Promotion of sustainable travel to schools through liaison with local school TPCs Prior to and upon occupation 8 Provision of car sharing buddy scheme and walking bus buddy scheme Prior to and upon occupation 9 Travel Information Notice Boards / Social Media Group Upon occupation 10 Encourage Residents to register with Car Share website Upon occupation 11 Sales Staff Training Sales Staff to be trained by TPC prior to sale commencement; sales staff to implement training at each sale on an ongoing basis 12 Annual Residents' Travel Newsletter One year after first occupation and then annually thereafter 13 Broadband Provision Infrastructure for broadband access will be provided to facilitate remote home working, home shopping & home entertainment

-Reference Potential Measure Provisional Timescale 15 Provide a financial contribution to extend existing bus service T1 To be agreed with SGC 16 Provide new bus stops on site / relocate bus stops within Park Farm To be agreed with SGC 17 Provide new or improved bus stop facilities on High Street and Rock Street in Thornbury Town Centre To be agreed with SGC
+Reference Potential Measure Provisional Timescale 14 Provision of a Sustainable Travel Corridor connecting to Park Farm To be agreed with SGC 15 Provide a financial contribution to extend existing bus service T1 To be agreed with SGC 16 Provide new bus stops on site / relocate bus stops within Park Farm To be agreed with SGC 17 Provide new or improved bus stop facilities on High Street and Rock Street in Thornbury Town Centre To be agreed with SGC